Sometimes a little heat just feels so good. And this dish is the ultimate feel-good chicken dinner.

 - Heat the oil in a large skillet over medium-high heat.

-- Cook garlic, stirring frequently, until golden, about 5 minutes.
+- Cook the garlic, stirring frequently, until golden, about 5 minutes.
 Transfer with a slotted spoon to a paper-towel-lined plate.